-A Pavement Licence is a licence granted by the local authority which allows the licence holder or premises owner to place removable furniture over certain highways adjacent to the premises in order to make to make it easier to serve food and drink from the premises, and help them maximise their capacity with outdoor tables and chairs.
+A Pavement Licence allows the licence holder or premises owner to place removable furniture over certain highways, adjacent to the premises.
+This is in order to make it easier to serve food and drink from the premises and maximise capacity with outdoor tables and chairs.

 Businesses that are eligible for this permission include those intending to use the premises for the sale of food or drink for consumption (on or off the premises).
 These include public houses, cafes, bars, restaurants, snack bars, coffee shops and ice cream parlours.

 Furniture that can be used is:

 - Counters or stalls for selling food or drink